mkeneqa/vagrant-lamp/README.md

 │
 ```

-## Server Provisioning with Vagrant
+### Server Provisioning with Vagrant

+This will go through the process of provisioning your VM.
+Additionally, you may want to set up Private networking to use hostname.
+[See Notes on Setting Vagrant with Hostname](#setting-vagrant-with-hostname)

 ```
 vagrant up